mfcardenas/phat_example_monitoring_02/README.md

-# PHAT Example Monitoring Activity [01]
+# PHAT Example Monitoring Activity [02]
-Patient performs basic activities while suffering tremors in hands and neck.

-While performing the activities this is monitored with acceleration sensors in both hands.
+Monitoring of a user with mobile phone acceleration sensors positioned on the chest and both hands while performing basic activities.
 <table>
 <tr>
     <td>